-Before serving, *gently* stir in the lime juice.
+- Before serving, stir in the lime juice.

-Instant Pot*You need to halve the recipe for the Instant Pot, as it fills above the ⅔ full limit.
+- *You need to halve the recipe for a 6 quart Instant Pot, as it fills above the ⅔ full limit.
 Or make a full batch and freeze half the uncooked recipe for later*

 - Toss all ingredients (of a half batch) into the Instant Pot, and stir until completely combined.